Repossession of a shared ownership home

 The leaseholder may wish to sell the property before the mortgage lender takes possession or the PRPSH applies for forfeiture of the lease or for possession under the Housing Act 1988.
 This is only possible where there is sufficient equity in the property to cover the costs and arrears.

 The leaseholder may voluntarily surrender the lease.
 If there is a mortgage, it is unlikely that the mortgage lender will give consent.
 If the lease is not mortgaged it can be surrendered, normally by a formal deed.

 If the rent is in arrears by more than two months, the PRPSH landlord may inform the mortgage lender of the position.
 There may also be an informal arrangement whereby the mortgage lender will inform the PRPSH when a leaseholder's mortgage payments are in arrears by more than two months.

-A shared ownership leaseholder can request that the mortgage lender covers the rent payments for a temporary period if s/he has a genuine reduction in income, eg a period of sickness after which s/he are expects to return to work.
+A shared ownership leaseholder can request that the mortgage lender covers the rent payments for a temporary period if they have a genuine reduction in income, for example a period of sickness after which they expect to return to work.
 If the mortgage lender begins to pay rent in any other circumstance, it is likely that the lender will start possession proceedings against the leaseholder.
 Any rent advanced by the mortgage lender can then be claimed from the proceeds of sale where a mortgage protection clause applies.
 This should only be in the short-term, as any long-term arrangement would reduce the amount available to the PRPSH on repossession.